-- Children already attending the setting-giving consideration to their age and availability of sessions - Children whose paid fees are up to date - Children joining the waiting list in date order-giving consideration to their date of birth
+- Children already attending the setting-giving consideration to their age and availability of sessions - Children whose paid fees are up to date - Children joining the waiting list in preferred start date order-giving consideration to their date of birth

-This policy was adopted on September 1st 2021 and will be reviewed no later than August 2022 Miss J.S.
-Tubb-J.STubb
+This policy was adopted on September 1st 2022 and will be reviewed no later than August 2023 Miss J.S.
+Tubb-).
+STubb

-Stepping Stones Playschool Safeguarding Policy
+Safeguarding Policy